Raising the Ink Flag

 Stand for Israel | September 28, 2021

-Why you should know him: An Israeli major general who served in the IDF from 1947 until 1973, Adan raised the Ink Flag during Israel's War of Independence in 1948.
+An Israeli major general who served in the IDF from 1947 until 1973, Avraham Adan became known in the Holy Land for raising the Ink Flag during Israel’s War of Independence in 1948.

-Born in what was then British-mandate Palestine, Avraham Adan joined the Palmach (the precursor to the IDF) at the age of 17.
-Serving during Israel's fight for independence, he would become famous the next year for his actions captured in the above photograph.
-After his brigade Adan commanded captured the Jordanian outpost of Umm Rashrash (which we now know as the Israeli city of Eilat), an Israeli flag was crafted from a bedsheet, some ink, and a star taken from a first-aid kit.
+Born in then British-mandate Palestine, Avraham Adan joined the Palmach (the precursor to the IDF) at the age of 17.
+Serving during Israel’s fight for independence, he became famous the next year for his actions captured in the above photograph.
+After the brigade that Adan commanded captured the Jordanian outpost of Umm Rashrash (which we now know as the Israeli city of Eilat), an Israeli flag was crafted from a bedsheet, some ink, and a star taken from a first-aid kit.
 Adan then crawled up the pole and raised the flag high.